wdzwonczyk/portfolio/src/content/work/studiz.md

 exploreText: Check the mobile app in App Store
 ---

-The Studiz is not only a company name but also its flagship solution, mobile app prepared for students to make their life easier and cheaper.
-In the app, users can find hundreds of attractive discounts that will allow them to save some money.
-Besides discounts, the app has following features such as digital Student ID used for identification, Canteen system, Library system and much more.<br><br>
+The Studiz is not only a company name but also its flagship solution, a mobile app prepared for students to make their life easier and cheaper.
+The development of this app was informed by comprehensive desk research, helping me understand the unique challenges students face and create a user-friendly and highly functional solution.
+In the app, users can find hundreds of attractive discounts that will allow them to save money.
+Additionally, the app offers features such as a digital Student ID used for identification, a Canteen system, Library system, and more, all designed with insights from our research to cater to the specific needs of students.

 ## Design system, Pattern Library and Style Guide